Finite-Time Analysis of Natural Actor-Critic for POMDPs: Introduction

 \subsection{Main Contributions}

-Our main contributions include the following. \begin{itemize} \item \textbf{NAC for POMDPs:} We consider a model-free natural actor-critic (NAC) method for POMDPs: \begin{itemize} \item the actor employs an internal state representation as a form of memory to resolve the \textit{curse of history}, and performs efficient natural policy gradient update, \item the critic employs a multi-step temporal difference learning algorithm to obtain the value functions by eliminating the impact of partial observability. \end{itemize}
+In this paper, we consider a model-free natural actor-critic (NAC) method for POMDPs: (i) the actor employs an internal state representation as a form of memory and performs efficient natural policy gradient update; and (ii) the critic employs a multi-step temporal difference learning algorithm to obtain the value functions.
+Our main contributions include the following:

-\item \textbf{Near-optimality of NAC for POMDPs:} We establish, to our best knowledge, the first finite-time performance bounds of actor-critic-type methods for POMDPs, with explicit characterization of the convergence rate, function approximation error, and inference error due to the partial observability.
-Our result indicates that the proposed NAC method achieves near-optimality with the class of finite-state controllers with $\widetilde{O}(1/\epsilon^6)$ sample complexity in the function approximation regime, up to the compatible function approximation error and inference error.
+\textbullet~\textbf{Finite-time analysis of NAC for POMDPs.} We establish, to our best knowledge, the first finite-time performance bounds of actor-critic-type methods with function approximation for large POMDPs, with explicit characterization of the convergence rate, function approximation error, and inference error due to the partial observability.

+\textbullet~\textbf{Multi-step TD(0) for policy evaluation for POMDPs.}~We consider a multi-step TD learning algorithm with linear function approximation to learn the value function under an internal-state controller, and establish finite-time bounds for this algorithm.
+In particular, in Theorem \ref{thm:m-tdl}, we show that policy evaluation with $m$-step TD(0) learning resolves the perceptual aliasing error that stems from partial observability at a rate $\cO(\gamma^{m/2})$ at the expense of an extra factor $\cO(m)$ in sample complexity, which identifies a tradeoff between sample complexity and perceptual aliasing error.

-\item \textbf{Memory-Inference Error Tradeoff:} We further consider NAC with sliding-block controllers, and provide explicit bounds on the tradeoff between memory complexity and inference error.
-Notably, under mild ergodicity conditions on the underlying MDP to satisfy filter stability, the inference error decays at a geometric rate in the block-length, which implies tractability and effectiveness of the proposed NAC approach.
+\textbullet~\textbf{Memory-Inference Error Tradeoff under Sliding-Window Controllers.}~We further consider NAC with sliding-window controllers as a specific case of finite-state controllers and provide explicit bounds on the tradeoff between memory complexity and inference error in Proposition \ref{prop:filter-stability}.
+Notably, under ergodicity conditions to ensure filter stability, the inference error (due to using limited memory) decays at a geometric rate in the window-length.